 Injuries Suffered on the Job

-As a general rule, any workplace injuries that occur while you are on the job performing the duties of your job that also require medical attention will be considered a compensable injury under workers’ compensation.
-While this list is by no means exhaustive, the types of workplace injuries you can suffer include:
+As a general rule, any workplace injuries that occur while you are on the job, while performing the duties of your job, that also require medical attention will be considered a compensable injury under workers’ compensation.
+While this list is by no means exhaustive, the types of workplace injuries you may suffer include:

 - Strains and sprains